JasonLocklin/Dissertation/VWM/Discussion.md

 limited the experiments sensitivity for measuring cue effect sizes.
-Also, patients were asked to perform only 100 trials to avoid undue fatigue, but this may have limited the power of the experiment, as other research has utilized considerably more [eg.,
+Also, patients were asked to perform only 100 trials to avoid undue fatigue, but this may have limited the power of the experiment, as other research has utilized considerably more [e.g.,
 @Posner1984, @Morrow1988, @Danckert1997].